yoshihiko1218/COVID19ML/README.md

-# Classificaiton of COVID19 and influenza patients
+# Classification of COVID19 and influenza patients

 Use XgBoost_COVIDandFLUWithoutNan.ipynb to run classification between COVID-19 and influenza paitents. <br />
 Raw input file required is UsedCombined.txt  <br />